How we are funded

 The core of our budget is made up of small donations from thousands of people across Europe, many of them donating each month with a regular donation.
 Being people-powered also means this, each of us donating what we can afford.
 The average donation is around €16, but it varies and every single donation, whether €1 or €500, helps us achieve our mission.

-The support from members across Europe grew to a rocketing 2.3M euro (1.9M euro in 2021), making it 89% of our income in 2022.
-Other income sources were progressive foundations and partners (11%).
-A more detailed breakdown of our income over 2022 is available below.
+Support from members across Europe has proven strong in 2023.
+Income from member donors reached the same as the year before, 2.3M euro, making it 95% of our income in 2023.
+Other income sources were progressive foundations and partners (5%).
+A more detailed breakdown of our income over 2023 is available below.

 When we launched in September 2015, we were able to do so thanks to the generous funding from Campact.de, WeMove’s sister organisation in Germany.
 They will always have our thanks for helping us get started and giving us the stability to get our feet on the ground.